Choose a Business Location

 SBDC Quick Tip: Don’t make hasty business decisions because you think you’ve found the “perfect” location.
 An inefficient business model or incomplete business plan can’t be offset by a good location.

 Frequently Asked Questions

-Do you have questions about setting up your online store?
+Do you have questions about funding your business?
 You should consider checking out our Resource Navigator.
-It houses the contact information of 400 of our most helpful partners from across the state who provide free to low-cost assistance to Iowa entrepreneurs and small business owners.
+It houses the contact information of 400 of our most helpful partners from across the state, like the Small Business Development Centers, who provide no-cost confidential assistance to Iowa entrepreneurs and small business owners.

-A: This depends entirely on your type of business and the needs of the business.
-If your customers do not require that you have a store for them to check out the products you sell, then it’s pointless to rent or buy a building, maintain it, and advertise it.
+This depends entirely on your type of business and the needs of the business.
+If your customers do not require that you have a store for them to check out the products you sell, you may be able to avoid or reduce your location costs.

-A: As the old saying goes, “Location, location, location.”
-However, if your customer type isn’t in need of a high traffic area with other shops and big windows in front, then the location of your business probably doesn’t matter too much (other than perhaps distance from their home and accessibility).
-One example of this could be Dunder Mifflin, a fictional paper company from the show, “The Office”.
-Though Dunder Mifflin has employees and a need for storing the paper they sell, they don’t have a need for a storefront for customers to see what kind of paper they offer.
-In this instance, Dunder Mifflin really could put their office/distribution center wherever they’d like, but the idea of putting it in a high traffic (and often expensive) mall or high traffic area next to a Scheels, Victoria’s Secret, and Starbucks does not.
+As the old saying goes, “There are three things that matter in property: location, location, location.”
+However, if your business doesn’t need a high traffic setting near other shops with big windows in front, then the location of your business may not matter (other than perhaps distance from your customer and overall accessibility).
+One example of this is Dunder Mifflin, a fictional paper company from the show, “The Office”.
+Though Dunder Mifflin has employees and needs to store the paper they sell, they don’t require a storefront for customers to see what kind of paper they offer.
+In this instance, Dunder Mifflin really could put their office/distribution center wherever they’d like, but the idea of putting it in a high traffic (and often expensive) mall or high traffic area does not make sense.

 NOTICE: The information included on this website is to be used only as a guide.
 It is not intended to cover all provisions of the law or every taxpayer's specific circumstances.